-Validation of waiting time estimation: Fig. 6 shows the probability that a desired RU will become available within time t for different buckets for a heterogeneous 100-server EC2 cluster running short Spark tasks and longer Hadoop jobs.
+Validation of waiting time estimation: Figure 6 shows the probability that a desired RU will become available within time t for different buckets in a heterogeneous 100-server EC2 cluster running short Spark tasks and long Hadoop jobs.
 The cluster utilization is approximately 85%.
 We show the probabilities for r3.2xlarge (8 vCPUs) instances with CPU contention (A), r3.2xlarge instances with network contention (B), and c3.large (2 vCPUs) instances with memory contention (C).
 The distributions are obtained from recent history and vary across buckets.
-The dot in each line shows the estimated waiting time by Tarcil, which closely approximates the measured time for an appropriate RU to be freed (less than 8% deviation on average).
-In all experiments, we use 20 buckets, and history of the past 2 hours, which was sufficient to make accurate estimations of available resources.
-The number of buckets and/or history length may vary for different systems.
+The dot in each line shows the estimated waiting time by Tarcil.
+There is less than 8% deviation between estimated and measured time for an appropriate RU to be freed.
+In all experiments we use 20 buckets and a 2-hour history.
+This was sufficient to make accurate estimations of available resources, however, the bucket count and/or history length may vary for other systems.